New York Car Accident Attorneys

 Auto accidents in New York may occur for a number of reasons.

-- Heavy pedestrian traffic in New York, especially in New York City, can raise the risk of a devastating car accident.
-Pedestrians have little protection from anything that hits them while traveling on the road so that they may sustain more severe injuries than people inside a passenger vehicle during an accident.
+Heavy pedestrian traffic in New York, especially in New York City, can raise the risk of a devastating car accident.
+Pedestrians have little protection from anything that hits them while traveling on the road so they may sustain more severe injuries than people inside a passenger vehicle during an accident.

 - Distracted drivers can pose a substantial danger despite New York’s clear laws against using a handheld device while operating a motor vehicle.
 Distracted driving can prevent drivers from seeing hazards around them or cause them to fail to notice challenges with their vehicles.